 Taking a dispute to VCAT

-A person can make an application to VCAT about an alleged contravention of the Equal Opportunity Act or the Racial and Religious Tolerance Act – this is regardless of whether or not the person has first brought a dispute to VEOHRC for dispute resolution.
-No referral from VEOHRC is required.
+A person can make an application to VCAT about an alleged contravention of the Equal Opportunity Act or the Racial and Religious Tolerance Act – this is regardless of whether or not the person has first brought a dispute to the VEOHRC for dispute resolution.
+No referral from the VEOHRC is required.

 After VCAT hears a matter, a decision is made as to whether the complaint has been proven or not.
 Where VCAT finds discrimination, sexual harassment, victimisation, or racial or religious vilification proven, it can make orders that the person or organisation responsible for the unlawful conduct: